BMGQ: A Bottom-up Method for Generating Complex Multi-hop Reasoning Questions from Semi-structured Data: BMGQ Framework: Bottom-up Method for Generating Complex Multi-hop Reasoning Questions

-Our methodology for constructing a multi-hop reasoning dataset follows a structured four-stage pipeline, as illustrated in Figure~\ref{fig:wf_construction}.
-In \textbf{Part 1 (Data Sources \& Adaptation)}, raw Wikipedia and Wikidata data are adapted into a lightweight relational database and pre-constructed evidence network.
+Our methodology for constructing a multi-hop reasoning dataset follows a structured four-stage pipeline, collectively referred to as BMGQ (Bottom-up Method for Generating Complex Multi-hop Reasoning Questions), as illustrated in Figure~\ref{fig:wf_construction}.
+In \textbf{Part 1 (Data Sources \& Adaptation)}, semi-structured data are adapted into a lightweight relational database and pre-constructed evidence network.
 In \textbf{Part 2 (Node Information Construction)}, we retrieve raw page content, perform text preprocessing, remove non-entity evidence, and link candidate entities with their supporting paragraphs.
 In \textbf{Part 3 (Evidence Chain Construction)}, relation classification guarantees the validity of edges, diversity-aware evaluation mitigates semantic redundancy, and breadth-first expansion yields a balanced and interpretable evidence cluster.
 Finally, in \textbf{Part 4 (Question Construction \& Optimization)}, a bottom-up reverse generation strategy constructs the initial question, followed by multi-round optimization to enhance abstraction, difficulty, and uniqueness.
-Together, these stages enable the automatic generation of high-quality, logically coherent, and challenging multi-hop questions grounded in real-world knowledge.
+Together, these components form the core of BMGQ, enabling the automatic generation of high-quality, logically coherent, and challenging multi-hop questions grounded in real-world knowledge.